qeeg/cpp-io/README.md

 ## Future work

-It is hopeful that this proposal will be used as a basis for a modern Unicode-aware text streams because text is still bytes under the hood.
-However, this requires solving a lot of other difficult problems.
-Once modern text streams are finished, it is hopeful that legacy text streams will be deprecated and eventually removed.
+It is hopeful that `std::io::format` will be used to handle Unicode encoding schemes so Unicode layer will only need to handle encoding forms.

 This proposal doesn't rule out more low-level library that exposes complex details of modern operating systems.
 However, the design of this library has been intentionally kept as simple as possible to be novice-friendly.